 Talent sticks two autoclave handles onto a diaphragm as described.

-Position one or two diaphragms in the breech and ensure they are centered [1-CU].
+Position one diaphragm in the breech and ensure they are centered [1-CU].

-First one diaphragm is placed and then another.
+One diaphragm is placed.

-Next, clamp the diaphragms using four M24 bolts and nuts, fasten them sequentially in a diagonally symmetric way, while ensuring the diaphragms are wrinkle-free [1-CU].
+Next, clamp the diaphragm using four M24 bolts and nuts, fasten them sequentially in a diagonally symmetric way, while ensuring the diaphragms are wrinkle-free [1-CU].

 The diaphragms are clamped using 4 nuts and bolts as described.